seanewest/basher/README.md

 #Basher

-Run modules from the command line.
+Attempt to run single-method node modules directly from the command line..

 ##Installation